-Capitalization Rate: Cap Rate Formula, Definition and Examples
+Capitalization Rate: Cap Rate Definition, Formula and Examples

 In real estate, the capitalization rate, known also as a cap rate, represents the percentage rate used to estimate the value of some investment property in the capitalization.
 The use of cape rate is to transform net operating income into a rental property’s market value.